mmgrant73/bitcoinapi/README.md

 ///////////////////////getbalance()////////////////////////
 //To get the balance from the bitcoin wallet, you just   //
 //have to call the "getbalance function" and it will     //
-//return an integer value that holds the balance         //
+//return a double value that holds the balance           //
 ///////////////////////////////////////////////////////////

 	cout << "getbalance method" << endl;
-	int b2=btc.getbalance();
+	double b2=btc.getbalance();
 	cout << "Total balance = " << b2 << endl;

 }